 Southeast Asia represents an economy of over 600 million people and a GDP of 2.4 trillion USD.
-According to the international research firm Frost & Sullivan, Indonesia’s compound annual growth rate is predicted to be of 15.4% till 2020.
+According to the international research firm Frost & Sullivan, Indonesia’s compound annual growth rate is predicted to be 15.4% till 2020.
 Lower production costs, massive government spending, increasing disposable income of a growing middle class, along with an expanding e-commerce sector, are the leading cause of the region’s growth.

 The rapid pace of urbanization is estimated to double the consuming class to 163 million households by 2030.
-This drives growth in consumer goods, retail and consumer services sectors, and creates a need for investments in infrastructure and real estate.
-An estimated $7 trillion in investments into infrastructure, housing and commercial space will be required.
+This drives growth in consumer goods, retail, and consumer services sectors, and creates a need for investments in infrastructure and real estate.
+An estimated $7 trillion in investments into infrastructure, housing, and commercial space will be required.

-With such growth of economy predicted, it is no surprise that the businesses of the region are gearing themselves up for a massive rise in demand.
+With such growth of the economy predicted, it is no surprise that the businesses of the region are gearing themselves up for a massive rise in demand.
 In such a case the logistics sector of the country would also require to step up their game.
 The budding nature of the economy means that there are no footprints to follow when it comes to ramping up the supply chain.
-Each industry needs to figure out its own way of optimizing their logistics in order to increase their productivity.
+Each industry needs to figure out its own way of optimizing logistics in order to increase their productivity.